pswens/ControlsAssessmentSpecification/control-18/control-18.7.rst.md

 3. The inventory of dynamic analysis tools (from the organization\'s software inventory)

-## Operations
+### Operations

-1. Map the inventory of internally-developed software to the applicable static/dynamic analysis tools which are used for verification.
+1. Map the inventory of internally developed software to the applicable static/dynamic analysis tools that are used for verification.

-## Measures
+### Measures

 -   M1(i) = (For each software \"i\" from Input 1) 1 if the software is
     verified by static analysis tool(s); 0 otherwise